-- Your children’s names, gender, appearance, age, or other identifying details - This could be used for fraud or other illegal practices.
+- Your child's name, appearance, age, or other identifying details - This could be used for fraud or other illegal practices.

-- When and from where your children might need collection - This information being openly available could put a child at risk of being the victim of serious crimes such as abduction.
+- When and from where your child might need collection - This information being openly available could put a child at risk of being the victim of serious crimes such as abduction.

-Even if you are advertising through a website which appears to be legitimate, it is worth considering that those reading the information you provide may not be the people you intended to reach.
+Even if you are advertising through a website which appears to be legitimate, it is worth considering that those reading your information may not be the people you intended to reach.

-If you need someone to look after your children for a short period of time, whilst you are on a night out for example, you might want to ask an older child, friend, young person you know or somebody else to look after your children.
-There are a number of factors to consider when choosing someone to babysit your children in this way including:
+If you need someone to look after your child for a short period of time, you might ask an older child, friend, or young person you know to do this.
+There are a number of factors to consider when choosing someone to babysit your child: